AZIZXlaouiti/github-page-scraper/README.md

 - cheerioJs
 - jQuery
 # About
-this project is fully developed my me , if you have any questions conserning the code please feel free to reach out to me on https://www.linkedin.com/in/mohamed-aziz-laouiti/ don't stop coding ...
+this project is fully developed by me , if you have any questions conserning the code please feel free to reach out to me on https://www.linkedin.com/in/mohamed-aziz-laouiti/ don't stop coding ...